jennycgonzalez/JgTracker/README.md

-#Jgtracker
+# Jgtracker

-Real time object tracking system in videos.
-Employs a particle filter to estimate the centroid location and keypoint tracking and matching to estimate scale and rotation.
+Jgtracker is a real time video tracking system that employs a particle filter to estimate the centroid location of an object and keypoint tracking and matching algorithms to estimate its scale and rotation.

 ## Install Dependencies